martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 ### FakeTimeProvider Experimental Warnings

-The new `FakeTimeProvider` started to emit a `EXTEXP0004` warning which needed to be suppressed.
+Usage of the new `FakeTimeProvider` class started to emit a `EXTEXP0004` warning which needed to be suppressed.
 These warnings were removed for RC2 by [dotnet/extensions#4455][dotnet-extensions-4455] after the new libraries being formally API reviewed, but these just seemed to add noise for people so I'm not sure why they were needed in the first place if the intention was to ship the APIs as stable for .NET 8 itself.

 Typically things like [`[RequiresPreviewFeatures(...)]`][requires-preview-features] are used in the core libraries for such warnings, and then only when a non-stable API is intended to be shipped